arturoMaki/nextjs-dashboard/notes.md

       - page lebel - loading.tsx
       - component lebel - Suspense
   - Partial Prerendering
     - prerender the static parts of your route and defer the dynamic parts until the user requests them
+- URL search params in SSR components
+  - Benefits:
+    - Bookmarkable and Shareable URLs
+    - Server-Side Rendering and Initial Load
+    - Analytics and Tracking
+    - Client side navigation prevent to rerender the page when the URL changes
+  - Features:
+    - useSearchParams
+    - usePathname
+    - useRoute